cdisc-org/DataExchange-ODM-LinkML/docs/Coding.md

   CommentOID:
     name: CommentOID
-    description: Reference to a CommentDef that provides the rationale for the use of the Concept .
+    description: Reference to a CommentDef that provides the rationale for the use of the Concept.
     comments:
     - 'Optional

-      range:oidref
+      range: oidref

       Must match the OID attribute of a CommentDef element within in this Study/MetaDataVersion.'
     domain_of: